-The curds and whey are slowly mixed.

-Separation between the curds and whey continues
+The curds and whey are gently stirred and cooked.
+Separation between the curds and whey continues.

 THE CURDS DEVELOP

 Vella Cheese is a hands-on cheese factory

 Here you can see the difference between soft, partially formed curds on the right, and the completed hard curds on the left.